Sensei Mirko Buchwald – Chief Instructor

 David Barrios – Instructor

 David Barrios has trained in Goju Ryu Karate with Sensei Buchwald since 1998.
-He earned his Nidan at the Miyagi Chojun Festival, in 2013.
+He earned his yodan (4th Degree Black Belt) at the 2017 Miyagi Chojun Festival in Spokane, WA.
 He is passionate about Goju Ryu Karate because it always allows room for personal growth and discovery.
 He teaches adults at Zanshin dojo, encouraging students to always push themselves further.
 Outside of the dojo, David teaches high school physics in the San Francisco Unified School District, where he works to promote the learning of science through hands-on experiences and fostering an appreciation of how the universe works.